tmick0/gitply/README.md

 them into one actual user, this software supports reading a "user map" from a file.
 For example:

-    $ python gitply.py . --users usermap_example.txt
+    $ python gitply history . --users usermap_example.txt
     History for le1ca
       2016, week 23:  2 commits, +436  -0

 You can see how the user map is formatted by viewing the copy of usermap_example.txt included here in this repository.

-You can also generate a plot using gitply -- use the --pdf parameter to specify where the plot will go.
+You can also generate a plot using gitply; use the --pdf parameter to specify where the plot will go.

 Here's an example using a different repository (contributors anonymized):

-    $ python gitply.py ~/other/repo --users user_map2.txt --pdf example.pdf
+    $ python gitply history ~/other/repo --users user_map2.txt --pdf example.pdf
     History for anon4
       2015, week 32:  1 commits, +2    -0
       -- Gap of 2 weeks